busser/naturalchimie/docs/00-overview.md

 7. `07-sprite-metadata-and-tooling.md` — how sprite art is integrated:
    the metadata schema, the render math, and the live preview tool used to author sprite metadata.
+8. `09-responsive-layout.md` — the portrait layout and the touch
+   input mode, plus the rules for switching between layouts and input modes at runtime.

 A separate file, `06-acceptance-tests.md`, lists concrete scenarios for implementers to turn into automated tests.
 It is not part of the